Our Panel of Expert Family Mediators Give You Their Top Mediation Tips

 TIP THREE – Be Realistic about the Number of Mediation Meetings

-Most mediation sessions last 90-minutes and the average number of sessions to resolve a dispute is three for parenting or financial matters.
+Most mediation sessions last 90-minutes and the average number of sessions to resolve a dispute is two to three for parenting or financial matters.
 Use the mediation to move matters forward and use that time to work out what is going to happen in the future – not looking back over what has happened in the past.
 When you start mediation draw an imaginary line in the sand and use it to work out how you are all going to move on with your lives

 Sometimes it is helpful to have a longer break between sessions, to reflect on matters, to investigate mortgage options or just to let matters calm somewhat.
 You may want to discuss matters with the wider family, a counsellor or charity.

 It is unrealistic to think that a situation that might have taken years to deteriorate can be sorted out in one quick mediation session.
 Mediate UK follow a process that we know works in 90% of cases and we review matters after 3-4 sessions to make sure you are making the progress we would like you to make and see if we can do anything differently.
 We don’t want you to just keep mediating if you are not moving forwards – so trust in the process and you are more likely to see a result.

 TIP FOUR – The Mediator Won’t Judge You

 Don’t be concerned about gaining favour with the mediator – they are trained to be neutral at all times.
 They won’t be making a decision on matters of law like a judge would.
 Instead approach the family mediation sessions as a problem-solving exercise.
 These problems may be:

 - How are we going to raise our children whilst living separately?

 - How can we run two households whereas before we only ran one?